luisfsantos/SIRS2016/testing.md

 Note that, to protect client privacy, a regular employee cannot see the customer's personal information — only a View Order Info button is displayed.
 On the other hand, if instead of logging in to POS as a regular employee, you login as the manager, the button will now say View Client Info and you'll be able to see the customer's information.

 ## (B) Make a malicious order
+To make a malicious order follow the steps below, as detailed in the *How-to guide*:

+1. Login in to Smart Restaurant App as a malicious customer
+2. Login to POS as a regular employee
+3. Make an order from the Smart Restaurant App
+	- **if you choose to pay using cash**, there is no way you'll be able to tamper with the order, since the total price is calculated by the server (according to the menu item IDs, and their respective quantities, which the app will send to the server), and the employees are only allowed to tell the kitchen to start preparing your food as soon as you've paid
+	- **if you choose to pay using PayPal**, on the other hand, you'll be able to tamper with the order (see *Logging in to Smart Restaurant App as a malicious custumer* for an explanation of how this is done).
+However, now that you've tampered with the order and PayPal has charged you a lower amount for the food you've ordered, the server can still **[FINISH THIS]**

+Note that, even when you place an order that has been tampered with, only the manager can see the customer's personal information.
+Furthermore, if now you login as the manager, you will also be able to see a Handle Fraud button, as only an authorized party is able to mark an attempted fraud as handled.